-2. Disadvantaged Community
+2. Disadvantaged Community / Disadvantaged Community-Small / Rural only

 In the event that there are not enough projects with completed applications eligible to receive Disadvantaged Community funding, the Executive Administrator may bypass other projects to invite additional projects that are eligible for Additional Subsidization.